IRB Submission Process & Deadlines

 4. Communicate Outcome

-Once all requirements are met for approval, Research Compliance will issue an approval letter to the PI via email.
-Data collection cannot begin until the PI receives the approval letter from Research Compliance.
+Once all requirements are met for approval, Office of Research Compliance will issue an approval letter to the PI that will be sent via Cayuse HE.
+Data collection cannot begin until the PI receives the approval letter from Office of Research Compliance.

 Deadlines and Estimated Timeline for Review

 Full Board Reviews.
-The TCU IRB meets monthly during the academic year and only once during the summer to conduct Full Board Reviews.
-PIs should submit new protocol and/or protocol modification requests that require Full Board Review to the IRB two (2) weeks before the next scheduled IRB meeting date if the PI wants their protocol to be reviewed at the coming meeting.
+The TCU IRB meets monthly during the academic year to conduct Full Board Reviews.
+PIs should submit new protocol and/or protocol modification submissions that require Full Board Review to the IRB more than two (2) weeks before the next scheduled IRB meeting date if the PI wants their protocol to be reviewed at the coming meeting.
 Full Board Reviews take approximately one month from submission to approval.

 PIs should submit Continuing Review applications of Full Board protocol to the IRB no fewer than thirty days prior to the date on which the protocol will expire.
-Failure to submit such a request in a timely manner may result in protocol expiration and/or research suspension.
+Failure to submit such a continuing review in a timely manner may result in protocol expiration and require an incident report for minor-non-compliance.

 Exempt and Expedited Reviews.
-If the TCU IRB deems a new protocol/modification request eligible for exemption or expedited review, then the new protocol/modification request will be reviewed by the IRB through the Designated Member Review process on a rolling basis.
-Exempt and Expedited reviews take approximately two weeks from submission to approval, pending revision requests.
+If the TCU IRB deems a new protocol/modification submission eligible for exemption or expedited review, then the new protocol/modification submission will be reviewed by the IRB through the Designated Member Review process on a rolling basis.
+Exempt and Expedited reviews take approximately two weeks or longer from submission to approval, pending revision requests.

-For instructions regarding the submission of Annual Check-in/Progress Reports for protocol that the IRB deemed Expedited, please see the instructions on the original approval letter issued by Research Compliance for the protocol or click here.
+For instructions regarding the submission of Annual Check-in/Progress Reports for protocol that the IRB deemed Expedited, please see the instructions on the original approval letter issued by Office of Research Compliance for the protocol.
+You can find your initial approval letter in the study detail tab in Cayuse.